 - Practice short "away times" with people your child trusts.
 For instance, a short playdate with a friend.
 Or a visit to grandma's house.

 - Show your child reassurance and support.
 Encourage age-appropriate independence.

 - Recognize situations that may stress your child.
 Knowing what stresses your child and planning ahead can help you prepare your child so they are successful.

 - Tell others about your child’s SAD.
-Work with your child’s healthcare provider and school to develop a treatment plan.
+Work with your child’s healthcare provider and school to create a treatment plan.
 Remind teachers that your child will need extra reassurance and support in certain situations.

 - Reach out for support from local community services.
 Being in touch with other parents who have a child with SAD may be helpful.

 - Contact your child's healthcare provider if symptoms increase or new symptoms occur.

 Key points about separation anxiety disorder in children

 - SAD is a type of mental health problem.
 A child with SAD worries a lot about being apart from family members or other close people.